 - 4x4

 - Cars

 - LGV

 - HGV

 - 7.43.
-Volumes Population: enter Electric Vehicle Charging Point Enter total vehicle population and number of EV charging points.
+Volumes Population: Enter total vehicle population and number of EV charging points.

 - 7.44.
 The entered costs should be directly associated with the price control relate only.

 - 7.45.
 For each year specified, the following data should be entered for the following sections;

-Net : Total
+- Net : Total

 - Capex

 - Opex

 - 7.46.
 This should include all costs for servicing, tax, insurance, fuel and lease costs where appropriate.